MSKdeX: Musculoskeletal (MSK) decomposition from an X-ray image for fine-grained estimation of lean muscle mass and muscle volume: Experiments and Results

 \subsubsection{Ablation study.}

 We performed ablation studies to investigate the impact of proposed OWIS loss and the use of aligned bones using 404 training and 135 test data.
 The re-weighting parameter $\lambda_{is}$ of 0, 10, and 1000 with and without the partially aligned training $\mathcal{L}_{B}$ was tested.
 The $\lambda_{is}$ of 0 without partially aligned training [$\lambda_{is}=0$ (False)] is considered our baseline.
 The results of the ablation study were summarized in Table \ref{tab:abla}, where the bold font indicated the best setting in a column.
-We observed significant improvements from the baseline by both proposed features, OWIS loss and partially aligned training $\mathcal{L}_{B}$.\\ The average PCC for the muscles was improved from 0.457 to 0.826 by adding the OWIS loss ($\lambda_{is}=100$) and to 0.796 by adding the bone loss, while their combination achieved the best average PCC of 0.855, demonstrating the superior ability of quantitative learning of the proposed \methodname.
-More details of the ablation study are shown in supplemental materials.
+We observed significant improvements from the baseline by both proposed features, OWIS loss and partially aligned training $\mathcal{L}_{B}$.

+The average PCC for the muscles was improved from 0.457 to 0.826 by adding the OWIS loss ($\lambda_{is}=100$) and to 0.796 by adding the bone loss, while their combination achieved the best average PCC of 0.855, demonstrating the superior ability of quantitative learning of the proposed \methodname.
+The results also suggested that the weight balance for loss terms needs to be made to achieve the best performance.
+More detailed results are shown in supplemental materials.